desobsesor/book-pet-grooming-api/README.md

 - [xUnit](https://xunit.net/) - Unit testing framework
 - [Moq](https://github.com/moq/moq4) - Mocking framework for tests
 - [FluentAssertions](https://fluentassertions.com/) - Expressive assertions for tests

-## Support 🔍

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## Versioned 📌